 The following forms and their supporting documentation are used in the process of revising an official plan.

 The Sewage Facilities Planning Module Application Mailer is the first step in this process and must be submitted for all new land development projects, except for those projects that meet the qualifications for the use of a Component 1 planning module.
-The mailer information is used by DEP to determine whether sewage facilities planning is required, and if so, what type of planning is appropriate for a project.
+The mailer information is used by the Department of Environmental Protection (DEP) to determine whether sewage facilities planning is required, and if so, what type of planning is appropriate for a project.

 The sewage facilities planning module component forms below are provided as examples of the instructions and the type of information required for the planning process.
 The appropriate planning module forms will be provided by DEP in response to the completed Planning Module Application Mailer.
 Use only the most current planning forms for your submission.
 If there has been a project delay since planning forms were obtained from DEP, be sure to verify the forms originally received remain the most current forms available.